 Welcome

-Our team from UC Merced, UC Davis, and community partners is working to help improve public health decision making by offering training and support in applying health economics and behavioral economics to public health.
+Our team is working to help improve public health decision making by offering training and support in applying health economics and behavioral economics to public health.

 overview